Jacques Antoine Rabaut-Pommier: The Convention

 Rabaut-Pommier had the start of the telegraph line installed on the roof of the Unity Tower at the Palais National on 20 Messidor (20 July 1795).

 He served as Armaments Commissioner on the Committee of Public Safety from 5 May 1795 – 1 September 1795.

-On 16 Vendemiaire (8 October 1795) the Convention voted to rehabilitate Rabaut Saint-Étienne; he delivered the eulogy for his executed brother from the podium of the Convention, and voted for his political writings to be published at the Convention's expense.
+On 16 Vendemiaire (8 October 1795) the Convention voted to rehabilitate Rabaut Saint-Étienne; he delivered the eulogy for his executed brother from the podium of the convention, and voted for his political writings to be published at the convention's expense.

 The Directory and Consulate

 Under the Directory he was elected on 21 Vendemiaire Year IV (13 October 1795) to the Council of Ancients by the departement of Gard, securing 143 of 225 votes cast.
-He became secretary of the Council on 1 Messidor year IV (19 June 1796).
+He became secretary of the council on 1 Messidor year IV (19 June 1796).
 He aligned himself with Portalis, but was not condemned with him after the Coup of 18 Fructidor.
 He resigned from the legislature in May 1798.

-He supported the Coup of 18 Brumaire that brought Napoleon Bonaparte to power, and under the Consulate he held several posts of some responsibility, and Napoleon appointed him sub-prefect of Vigan 1800-1801.
+He supported the Coup of 18 Brumaire that brought Napoleon Bonaparte to power, and under the Consulate he held several posts of some responsibility, and Napoleon appointed him sub-prefect of Vigan 1800–1801.

 Later life

 On 3 December 1802 the Consistory of Paris named him, together with Paul-Henri Marron and Jean-Frédéric Mestrezat, one of the first three pastors of the reformed church in the city.
 The three pastors worked closely together at the head of the Consistory - their signatures appeared together on pastoral letters, and on their response to proposals for union with the Catholic Church.
 The three pastors were awarded the Legion d'Honneur by the First Consul Napoleon on 5 July 1804, They received this honour from his own hands. and they were invited to Napoleon's coronation later that year.
 From this period date his only published works - 'Napoléon libérateur, discours religieux' (París, 1810) and 'Sermon d'actione de grâces sur le retour de Louis XVIII' (1814).

 The Bourbon Restoration brought a change of fortune for Rabaut-Pommier.
 He had signed the 'acte additionel', effectively recognising Napoleon's legitimacy during the Hundred Days, and the law of 12 January 1816 against regicides meant that he had to leave his church position.
 He left Paris on 17 March 1816 and went into exile in Prussia.
 However, as his vote had not counted in the death sentence of Louis XVI, Boissy d'Anglas was able to secure a partial amnesty for him two years later on 11 February 1818.
 He returned from Cleves to Paris on 19 August 1818.

 On his return to France he did not resume his position in the ministry - the Consistory had not dared to speak on his behalf - and he had already been replaced by Henri François Juillerat.

-He died two years after his return from exile on 16 March 1820 in Paris, and was buried in the Pere Lachaise cemetery.
+He died two years after his return from exile on 16 March 1820 in Paris, and was buried at the Père Lachaise Cemetery.